THE NUMBER 144 – THE YEAR 2025 – THE LIFTING OF THE VEIL

 FAITH & SALVATION

-OpenBible2“Now faith is the substance of things hoped for, the evidence of things not seen.”
+Bible-heart-key-center-blk“Now faith is the substance of things hoped for, the evidence of things not seen.”
 Hebrews 11:1.
 In the definition of faith we find the beginning of faith (things hoped for, not yet seen) and the end of faith (the substance, the evidence).
 The beginning of faith is an analogy to the beginning of Creation.
 “In the beginning God created heaven and earth.”
 Genesis 1:1.
 God envisioned His creation.
 But there was no evidence.
 Nothing had been made yet, as we see in verse 2.
-For the thought or idea (energy) to become substance (matter) would require the word of God (Genesis 1:3; John 1:14).
-The seed of God (Luke 8:11).
+For the thought or idea, which is energy, to become substance, which is matter, would require the word of God (Genesis 1:3; John 1:14).
+The word of God is the seed of God (Luke 8:11).
 Every thing is made by a seed (John 1:3).

 Written by Sandra L. Butler © 2000